netbootxyz/build-pipelines/README.md

 The workflow is as follows:
 * User checks out `development`
 * User branches `development` to a feature branch
-* Feature branch Pull requests back into `development` must be approved by at least one team member (these will be built automatically by Travis)
+* Feature branch Pull requests back into `development` must be approved by at least one team member (these will be built automatically by Github Actions)
 * Commits from development are merged into `rc` (these build and push to https://staging.boot.netboot.xyz/rc/)
 * On final release `rc` is merged into `master` (these build and push to https://boot.netboot.xyz/)